Group Of Snakes Is Called

 The Lack of a Single, Universal Term

 Many sources suggest "den" or "pit" as suitable terms, but these typically refer to the snakes' habitat, not the snakes gathered together.
-Similarly, while you might hear someone mention a "bed" of snakes, this is more of a descriptive phrase than a true collective noun.
+So similarly, while you might hear someone mention a "bed" of snakes, this is more of a descriptive phrase than a true collective noun.
 It evokes the image of snakes lying coiled together, but it lacks the established linguistic formality of other collective nouns.

 Exploring Potential Collective Nouns and Their Nuances